-Facebook, Twitter Heavies Set To Appear At Senate Hearing.
-Google May Be MIA
+Senate Committee Vents About Hijacking Of Big Tech For Information War

 Google posted a copy of what it called Walker's prepared testimony on Tuesday.

-In it, he hit the notes that all the tech bosses are expected to sound in their hearing: they appreciate the importance of fighting active measures, they're tightening their internal security and other practices, and they're prepared now in ways they weren't for the big influence campaign of 2016.
+In it, he hit the notes that other tech bosses sounded in their hearing: They appreciate the importance of fighting active measures, they're tightening their internal security and other practices, and they're prepared now in ways they weren't for the big influence campaign of 2016.

+Dorsey and Sandberg both said how badly they were caught off guard by foreign influence operations in the last presidential election campaign.

+"We were too slow to spot this and too slow to act.
+That's on us.
+This interference was completely unacceptable," Sandberg conceded.

-Wednesday's hearing will be the second time this year that the intelligence committee has convened a public session on how social media platforms can be used to further foreign influence operations.
+Wednesday's hearing was the second time this year that the intelligence committee has convened a public session on how social media platforms can be used to further foreign influence operations.

 The committee also heard from social media experts back in August.